iPromKnight/zilean/README.md

 - Filtered torrents (existing in the database).
 - Processed torrents (new and valid).
 - Errors during processing or service discovery.

+---

+## Blacklisting

+The ingestion pipeline supports blacklisting infohashes to prevent them from being processed.
+This feature is useful for filtering out unwanted torrents or duplicates.
+See the `/blacklist` endpoints for more information in scalar.
+These endpoints are protected by the ApiKey that will be generated on first run of the application and stored in the settings.json file as well as a one time print to application logs on startup.
+Blacklisting an item also removes it from the database.

+---

+## Api Key

+The ApiKey is generated on first run of the application and stored in the settings.json file as well as a one time print to application logs on startup.
+The key can also be cycled to a new key if you set the environment variable `ZILEAN__NEW__API__KEY` to `true` and restart the application.
+To authenticate with the API, you must include the `ApiKey` in the request headers.
+The header key is `X-Api-Key` and will automatically be configured in scalar.